Chin and Jawline Filler: A Before and After Showcase of What’s Possible

 Balance Facial Proportions

-Having a small, recessed, or “weak” chin is (a) common and (b) totally treatable with filler.
-Whether you’ve always lacked a prominent chin, or your chin seemed to disappear as you got older, sculpting a more proportional chin brings the entire face into harmony.
+Having a small, soft, or recessed chin is (a) common and (b) totally treatable with filler.
+Whether you’ve always lacked a prominent chin or your chin seemed to disappear as you got older, sculpting a more proportional chin brings the entire face into harmony.

 Improve Facial Symmetry